wxyz-abcd/node-haxball/README.md

     - `defineVariable(variable)`: Does nothing, returns `variable`'s value by default.
 This function should define the given `variable` object inside this `Plugin` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 For example, the plugins in the examples folder use the following variable structure: `{name, type, value, range, description}`.
 This function should return the value of the `variable` since it is used once in the constructor for the plugin's `active` property.
 This function should be used whenever a variable whose value is changeable from outside will be defined.

   - `modifier callbacks`:
-    - `[modifiedNick, modifiedAvatar, modifiedFlag] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. `customData` is an optional data object returned from `room.modifyPlayerDataBefore`. host-only.
+    - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. `customData` is an optional data object returned from `room.modifyPlayerDataBefore`. host-only.
     - `newPing = modifyPlayerPing(playerId, ping, customData)`: set player's `ping`. `customData` is an optional data object returned from `room.modifyPlayerPingBefore`. host-only.
     - `newPing = modifyClientPing(ping, customData)`: set current player's `ping`. `customData` is an optional data object returned from `room.modifyClientPingBefore`. client-only.
     - `newFrameNo = modifyFrameNo(frameNo, customData)`: set current player's `frameNo`. causes your player to look laggy to your opponents, especially on extrapolated clients. `customData` is an optional data object returned from `room.modifyFrameNoBefore`. client-only.